Demographics & Culture

 Two other dramatic advances have changed the landscape of the semiconductor industry: cloud computing and artificial intelligence.
-“Processing data in the cloud has transformed computing from a cost centre to a profit centre.
+“Processing data in the cloud has transformed computing from a cost center to a profit center.
 Servers are now rented from companies like Amazon or Microsoft, which has further allowed for the creation of new business models,” Sudit says.
 In the case of artificial intelligence, virtual assistants like Alexa and Siri, and smart thermostats like Google’s Nest are already in use by consumers.
 “The poster child for advances in artificial intelligence, of course, is the self-driving car.”

 So what does all of this mean for investors?
-The expanding use of semiconductors is a bullish sign for the industry over the long-term.
+The expanding use of semiconductors is a bullish sign for the industry over the long term.

 “The semiconductor industry is still relatively young — about 60 years old — so I had the chance to meet most of the founders who drove the initial phase of hypergrowth,” says Sudit, who has a PhD in physics and worked as a scientist in both academia and in the industry before becoming an investment analyst.
 “But I have also gotten to know the next generation of leaders, many of whom were outsiders with strong business skills.”